-For many companies, business lending is pretty straightforward: Apply for a loan and get a decision.
-Nonprofit business loans, however, have a few more moving parts.
-As you’re looking for business loans for nonprofits, it’s important to be educated on the lender’s perspective, which is particularly important in obtaining a decision and figuring out where to apply in the first place.
+Business lending is pretty straightforward for most companies: Apply for a loan and get a decision.
+Nonprofit business loans, however, have more moving parts.
+As you’re looking for business loans for nonprofits, learning where to apply for financing and what criteria lenders use to approve applications is essential.

-As we started to explain, business loans for nonprofits and charities may be tougher to obtain than loans for other types of for-profit businesses.
+Business loans for a nonprofit organization or charity tend to be tougher to obtain than loans for other types of for-profit businesses.
 Here’s an overview as to why you might find the process slightly more challenging.

 As a nonprofit organization, one of the key elements of your charity is that you invest all of your profits back into the organization.
 You might even be operating at a loss, which many nonprofit corporations do.